How to Make 3D Layered Cricut Projects + FREE Labradoodle SVG

 If your card isn’t 12×12 inches in size then you need to use the dropdowns underneath each mat to change the paper size.
 You need to separately change the paper size for every colour/mat in the list down the left.

 If you change the paper size to one that’s smaller, it might change it to needing more mats.
-For example, now I’ve changed the dark grey to A4 paper size it is going to need three pieces of card.
+For example, now I’ve changed the floral layers to A4 paper size it is going to need two pieces of card.

 Sometimes you can trick Design Space into using less sheets of card by moving the shapes around on the mats.